 I could rattle off a bunch of them.

-We've got a storm system that is weakening over the Midwest, and a new one is going to take over on the South Carolina coast late tonight and tomorrow morning.
+But here's what we've got going: We've got a storm system that is weakening over the Midwest, and a new one is going to take over on the South Carolina coast late tonight and tomorrow morning.

-And that's going to come north northeastward.
+And that's going to come north-northeastward.

 The track of that storm is crucial.

-If it passes just to the east of the Del Marva Peninsula, just to the east of Atlantic City, the area from Philadelphia to New York is in the foot of snow.
+If it passes just to the east of Del Marva Peninsula, just to the east of Atlantic City, the area from Philadelphia to New York is in the foot of snow.

 I believe it's going to come inland a little bit, and that track right up over Atlantic City tomorrow around noon means that the rain or the snow in the big cities will have to fight with rain back and forth, and that will limit the accumulations.